The Worship Song Compass

 Initial Importance: Primary

-Good - Reasonable - Challenging - Inaccessible
+Good - Fair - Challenging - Inaccessible

-So many well-known worship leaders have incredible vocal ranges but this can leave a congregation behind - especially in smaller churches - as high notes become unmanageable.
+Many well-known worship leaders have incredible vocal ranges but this can leave a congregation behind - especially in smaller churches - as high notes become unmanageable.

 Corporate?

-Yes - Mixed - No - Intimate
+Yes - No - Intimate

-Songs that place and emphasis on corporate/congregational worship score higher than those that are focused on individual expression.
+Songs that place and emphasis on corporate worship score higher than those that are focused on individual expression.
 Again, it's worth remembering individual vs communal Psalms.
 'Individual' songs aren't inherently unsuitable but they are usually less fitting for regular congregational use.

 "Christian" Lyrics